Human Waste Disposal in the Backcountry: How to pee and poop in the woods

 - Toilet paper and/or personal wipes—pack these out in a separate ziplock.

 - Baggies—several sturdy, resealable bags for supplies and any waste you're packing out

 - Hand sanitizer

-- Pee funnel—If you want some assistance aiming your urine while standing fully clothed, try a funnel; practice at home first.
+- Pee funnel—If you want some assistance aiming your urine while standing fully clothed, try a stand to pee device.
+Practice at home first.

 - Waste bags—for packing out solid waste

-- Trash Bag—a sturdy, sealable dry sack, like the Sea to Summit Trash Dry Sack, securely holds a weekend's worth of waste
+- Trash bag—A sturdy, sealable dry sack, like the Sea to Summit Trash Dry Sack, can securely hold a weekend's worth of waste.

-When dealing with your waste outdoors, it's important to remember Leave No Trace's overarching advice: find someplace along the continuum, in between trailhead toilets and poop tubes, where you feel comfortable.
+When dealing with waste outdoors, it's important to follow local guidelines and remember Leave No Trace's overarching advice: find someplace along the continuum, in between trailhead toilets and poop tubes, where you feel comfortable.

 If you're not willing to pack out your waste, some incredible outdoor spots will be off-limits to you.
 However, many others are easily within your reach, so long as you can dig an appropriate cathole.